CoeJoder/ethereum-node/docs/initial-setup.md

 - [ ] decline to use `Ubuntu Pro` when prompted and go to next screen
 - [ ] **select**  `Install OpenSSH Server` and `Allow password authentication over SSH` and go to next screen
 - [ ] decline to install additional software when prompted and go to next screen
 - [ ] when installation is complete, follow the on-screen instructions.
 It will reboot and present a terminal command prompt.
-Leave it there and begin the setup of the client PC.
+Leave it there and begin the setup of the client PC

 ### 4. Configure SSH

-#### On the Client PC
+#### On the Client PC:
 - [ ] login as the local user that will be interacting with the node server.
 If this PC is your main Desktop computer, your existing user account is fine to use
 - [ ] edit `/etc/hosts` and add an entry at the bottom which associates the node server's static IP address to its hostname: